Climate of Titan: Clouds

-Research models that match well with observations suggest that clouds on Titan cluster at preferred coordinates and that cloud cover varies by distance from the surface on different parts of the satellite.
-In the polar regions (above 60 degrees latitude), widespread and permanent ethane clouds appear in and above the troposphere; at lower latitudes, mainly methane clouds are found between 15 and 18 km, and are more sporadic and localized.
-In the summer hemisphere, frequent, thick but sporadic methane clouds seem to cluster around 40°.
+Models that reproduce observations well suggest that Titan's clouds cluster at preferred locations and that cloud cover varies with altitude and latitude.
+In the polar regions above 60 degrees latitude, widespread and persistent ethane clouds occur in and above the troposphere.
+At lower latitudes, methane clouds are found mainly at altitudes of 15–18 km and are more sporadic and localized.
+In the summer hemisphere, frequent, thick but sporadic methane clouds tend to cluster around 40 degrees latitude.

 Ground-based observations also reveal seasonal variations in cloud cover.
-Over the course of Saturn's 30-year orbit, Titan's cloud systems appear to manifest for 25 years, and then fade for four to five years before reappearing again.
+Over the course of Saturn's approximately 30-year orbit around the Sun, Titan's cloud systems appear to persist for about 25 years before fading for four to five years and then reappearing.

-Cassini has also detected high-altitude, white, cirrus-type clouds in Titan's upper atmosphere, likely formed of methane.
+Cassini also detected high-altitude, white cirrus-type clouds in Titan's upper atmosphere, which are likely composed of methane.

+In 2022 and 2023, observations by the James Webb Space Telescope and the W. M. Keck Observatory confirmed the presence of convective methane clouds in Titan's northern hemisphere during northern summer.

-Although no evidence of lightning activity has yet been observed on Titan, computer models suggest that clouds in the moon's lower troposphere can accumulate enough charge to generate lightning from an altitude of roughly 20 km.
-The presence of lightning in Titan's atmosphere would favour the production of organic materials.
-Cassini did not detect any lightning in Titan's atmosphere, though lightning could still be present if it was too weak to be detected.
-Recent computer simulations have shown that under certain circumstances streamer discharges, the early stages of lightning discharges, may be formable on Titan.
+No evidence of lightning activity has been observed on Titan.
+However, computer models suggest that clouds in the lower troposphere can accumulate enough electrical charge to produce lightning at altitudes of about 20 km.
+Lightning in Titan's atmosphere could promote the formation of organic compounds.
+Cassini detected no lightning during its mission, although lightning could still occur at levels too weak for detection.
+Computer simulations suggest that, under certain conditions, streamer discharges, which are an early stage of lightning formation, could occur on Titan.